amicaldo/sipgate.io-jira-integration/README.md

 # Sipgate & Jira Integration

-This integration allows incoming calls on Sipgate to be automatically turned into Jira tickets.
+This integration allows you to capture incoming calls on Sipgate and automatically turn them into Jira tickets.
+The Sipgate & Jira app offers the following features:

+- Capturing incoming calls: Whenever a call comes in, the app captures it and creates a ticket in Jira.

+- Recording call details: The app logs the time and date of the incoming call, whether it was answered, and who answered it.

+- Logging call duration: The app records how long the call lasted and updates the ticket once it is ended.

+- Updating tickets: The app updates the ticket in real-time with call information, such as call duration, whether the call was transferred to another employee, and more.

 To configure the integration, follow these steps:

 ## Configure Issue Creation